14 ways to get cheaper skiing holidays

 If you do end up leaving your booking to the last minute, the one way you could wrangle a discount is if the weather isn't looking so hot (or cold... whatever).

-If the ski company hasn't already reduced its prices as a result of this, make the case to them that you shouldn't be expected to pay full whack for the use of just half of the ski runs.
+If the ski company hasn't already reduced its prices as a result of this, make the case to them that you shouldn't be expected to pay full price for the use of just half of the ski runs.

 And if you're not confident that you'll be able to persuade them, check out our guide to haggling and getting results!